631: Chasten the Dragon Edition

 Idolized scientists.

 So the group organizing this event, they're called the Satanic Grotto.
+They're unaffiliated with the Satanic Temple and the Church of Satan.

-And despite jumping to all the necessary hoops to obtain a permit to hold their black mass in the rotunda, right, where anti-abortion activists are allowed to wave around pictures of aborted fetuses and shit, a last-minute panic by the governor moved them outside.
+And despite jumping through all the necessary hoops to obtain a permit to hold their black mass in the rotunda, right, where anti-abortion activists are allowed to wave around pictures of aborted fetuses and shit, a last-minute panic by the governor moved them outside.

 So last Friday, about 30 Satanists showed up for the event and were met with hundreds of Christian protesters who chanted, yelled, proselytized, and worst of all, sang at them.

-There's no way these people think a Bronze Age carpenter would show up to them scream crying through how mighty be his name and be like, yep, this is exactly what I'm talking about.
+Okay, there's no way these people think a Bronze Age carpenter would show up to them scream crying through how mighty be his name and be like, yep, this is exactly what I'm talking about.

-This is what I died.
+This is what I did.
+That's what I wanted.

+This is this right here.
 Also, you've got to wonder how many of those Christian protesters turned up because it was a black mass protest from Satanists.

 Yeah.

+No, No, so okay.
 So look, at this point, Stewart got arrested.

 And, you know, I look, I know that he was kind of trying to get arrested by going inside in the first place and all, but punching the dude was a crazy dumb move, right?